 Should the owner or owners of livestock, chickens or other fowl allow or cause to allow, livestock, chickens or other fowl to create a nuisance by neglect, unsanitary health conditions, excessive odor, or should such livestock, chickens or other fowl cause property damage, the owner may be charged with a misdemeanor violation.
 Further, such violation may be declared a nuisance, and such action be required to cease and be abated.

-17.40.90: BUILDING NUMBER LIMIT:

-Unless otherwise provided by this Title, only one building devoted to use for which the lot is zoned shall be permitted except for accessory buildings allowed by Ordinance.

-17.40.110: DRIVE-IN FACILITIES:
+17.40.80: DRIVE-IN FACILITIES: